Lampirg/recommendator/README.md

 ## What does it do?

-This application goes through user's profile.
+This application goes through user's anime entries and counts similar anime.
+It returns sorted recommended animes' list.

 ## Usage